caimeng2/REU/README.md

 Task:

-1. Analyze driving22, driving23, driving16, driving17 with similar techniques learned in Week 3 to answer the above questions
+Analyze driving22, driving23, driving16, driving17 with similar techniques learned in Week 3 to answer the above questions

+Goal of the week:

+Submission of draft write-up of analysis including graphs in Overleaf

 ---

-**Week 5** (June 24- July 4): **Write-up**
+**Week 5** (June 28- July 2): **Revisions and methodology**

 Task:

-1. Organize and write up findings from previous weeks according to Eva’s paper structure
+1. Revise write-up of findings from previous weeks
+2. Write up methodology and include an assessment of limitations in Overleaf

+Goal of the week:

+1. Revise and streamline your entire analysis (~1200 words) in Overleaf (no more than four graphs or tables in analysis)
+2. Submission of draft write-up of methodology including data collection and analysis as well as limitation of both (~500 words)